 Note: The Rocket Korean program received some major updates in the new 2021 Edition.
 We’ve updated our Rocket Korean review below to reflect the changes.

 The Korean language is unique in that it is considered by many to be a language isolate.
 This means that it is a natural language that has little to no association with another language.
-If you are considering learning Korean, you might be wondering the best way to do so.
+If you are considering learning Korean, you might be wondering what’s the best way to do so.

 Rocket Korean Review: Overview

-What We Like About Rocket Korean
+The Pros: What We Like About Rocket Korean

-New, Simplified User Interface
+Pro #1: New, Simplified User Interface

 We love the updates Rocket Languages made to its platform.
 In the past, users were a bit confused on where to begin lessons.
 Now, the dashboard is clearly labeled and numbered, so you can easily start or pick up where you left off.

-What We Don’t Like About Rocket Korean
+The Cons: What We Didn't Like About Rocket Korean

 What are the Lessons Like?

-Rocket Korean vs. Competitors
+Rocket Korean vs. Competition